 It was nobody’s fault that Josh Hamilton battled injuries as an Angel before relapsing into a brief spell of substance abuse on one otherwise fine Super Bowl Sunday.
 But what the Angels did to Hamilton upon that relapse was a disgrace.
 Hamilton himself reported the relapse to major league baseball, as vivid a cry for help again as you could ask.
 Angels owner Arte Moreno elected to run him out of town on the proverbial rail, though Moreno might have preferred a hypersonic airplane.
 And now-retired manager Mike Scioscia demanded he apologise.
 Then the Angels paid the Rangers to take him back, basically.

 The Angels were pitching strapped before they trained their sights on Harvey.
 They’ve lost Garrett Richards, J.C.
 Richards, and Rookie of the Year Shohei Ohtani (as a pitcher, not a designated hitter) for 2019 thanks to Tommy John surgery.
 They couldn’t convince J.A.
 Happ to sign for two years and $28 million; Happ’s returning to the New York Yankees.
-They couldn’t convince Patrick Corbin to stay in the southwest at a “strong” offer; Corbin, of course, signed for $140 million with the St. Louis Cardinals.
+They couldn’t convince Patrick Corbin to stay in the southwest at a “strong” offer; Corbin, of course, signed for $140 million with the Washington Nationals.

 With the American League West rival Oakland Athletics (who now claim Las Vegas as their AAA affiliate, the Mets having moved theirs to Syracuse) showing interest in the righthander, the Angels convinced Harvey to sign up for a year at comparative bargain money.
 They’re banking at minimum that Harvey will continue the improvement he showed in Cincinnati, where he began finding a little more velocity on his pitches after it eroded with the Mets (92.6 mph as a Met; 94.4 as a Red) and where he began missing bats again.